What is heart disease?

 - Reduce stress.

-- Visit your doctor regularly and follow your doctor’s advice.
+- Visit your doctor regularly and follow their advice.